kushcoder12/IBM-Quantum-Platform-Jobs-Automation/ibm_quantum_job_automation/README.md

 # IBM Quantum Circuit JOB Automation

-A Streamlit application for creating, modifying, and executing quantum circuits on IBM Quantum backends with AI assistance.
+A Streamlit application for creating, modifying, and executing multiple jobs for quantum circuits on IBM Quantum backends with AI assistance.

 ## Features